7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes 7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes

 2. Patch Cracks in the Driveway

 After the winter, your driveway could be in desperate need of some TLC!
 Sweeping away debris and patching up cracks will go a long way in making your driveway safer and tidier.
-If you’ve got the time, you can go one step further and apply a sealer to have your driveway looking its immaculate best in the summer.
+If you’ve got the time, you can go one step further and apply a sealer to have your driveway looking immaculate in the summer.

 3. Clear Out the Gutters and Inspect the Roof for Winter Damage